What Is a Tasting Note? A Simple Guide for Wine Beginners

 You learn your palate

-more fruit-forward reds
+fruit-forward reds

-wines with low tannins
+wines with lower tannins

-whites with tropical notes
+whites with tropical flavors

-earthy Old World styles
+earthy, Old World styles

 You shop better